LCC-CIT/CS133JS-CourseMaterials/LectureNotes/CS133JS-LN-W09-D1-RegularExpressions.md

 Use this code in the console with the above patterns: `pattern.test(“trythis”);`

-- RegExp Properties: g – global, i – ignoreCase, m – multiline.
+- RegExp properties (aka flags): g – global, i – ignoreCase, m – multiline.

   - Put the property after the slash that ends the regular expression: